kaisenlinux/manpages-dev/category/RemoteAdministration/scp.md

      -c cipher
              Selects the cipher to use for encrypting the data transfer.
 This option is directly passed to ssh(1).

+     -D sftp_server_path
+             When using the SFTP protocol support via -M, connect directly to a local SFTP server program rather than a remote one via ssh(1).
+This option may be useful in debugging the client and server.

      -F ssh_config
              Specifies an alternative per-user configuration file for ssh.
 This option is directly passed to ssh(1).